 Reserving CPU and memory

-Modal jobs are reserved 128 MiB of memory and 0.1 CPU cores by default.
+Modal jobs are reserved 128 MiB of memory and 0.125 CPU cores by default.
 However, if there is free memory or CPU capacity on a worker, containers are free to spike above these limits.
+You can also guarantee higher limits by reserving more resources.

 CPU cores